core-skills/03-zero-to-data-science/program/01_culture.md

 *	When you’re **data-informed**, you take the data and its context as inputs to your conversation and decision-making process

-*	When you’re **data-driven** - using data to make decisions directly - removing the human from the loop
+*	When you’re **data-driven**, you use data to make decisions directly - removing the human from the loop

 Recognize that it’s not either-or, and that all organizations can use a combination of all three approaches.